decentraland/explorer-website/README.md

 ## How to test with local Kernel

-1. Edit `.env.development` to point the `KERNEL_PATH` env var to your local kernel forlder
+1. Edit `.env.development` to point the `KERNEL_PATH` env var to your local kernel folder
+2. Run `npm run postinstall` to update the .env files
-2. Run `npm run start:linked`
+3. Run `npm run start:linked`